kdvcodes/Bauh-Setup-Debian/README.md

 # Steps to set up bauh on a Debian-base Linux system

+NOTE: This is an instructional page to set up Bauh on most Debian-based systems.
+Original project is at https://github.com/vinifmor/bauh.

 ### **1. Create folder to set up bauh in**

     mkdir ~/Softwares